pycontribs/pyrax/docs/cloud_files.md

     cf.get_account_metadata()

-This will return a dict that will look something like the following:
+This returns a dict that looks something like the following:

     {'x-account-bytes-used': '693966',
      'x-account-container-count': '4',